astronomer/astro-docs/ac/next/03_production.md

 - Webserver
 - Worker(s)

 You can run multiple or even all of these components on a single machine if your usage is small enough.
-If you are thinking of running everything on a single node then you can use the `LocalExecutor`, otherwise you will need to use the `CeleryExecutor` or `KubernetesExecutor`
+If you are thinking of running everything on a single node then you can use the `LocalExecutor`, otherwise you will need to use the `CeleryExecutor` or `KubernetesExecutor`.

-> Note: You can only use the `KubernetesExecutor` if you're deploying this Docker image to a Kubernetes cluster.
+> Note: You can only use the `KubernetesExecutor` if you're deploying to Kubernetes.

 ### Prerequisites

 Ensure the following linux packages are installed on your machine.
 To get them installed, you can run either `apt get <package>` or `yum install <package>` depending on your OS.

 - sudo
 - python3